-5.3 Objectives for FY21
+5.3 Objectives for FY22

-Nine's performance against the objectives for achieving gender diversity which were adopted for the Reporting Period is as follows:
+Nine's performance against the objectives for achieving gender diversity which were adopted for the Reporting Period was as follows:

 Objective Performance At least 30% of board positions to be held by women and at least 30% of such positions to be held by men This was satisfied.
 Four out of seven (57%) board members are men and three out of seven (43%) are women.
-At least 40% of senior executive positions (CEO and direct reports) to be held by women This was satisfied.
-Five out of 11 of these positions are held by women.
-This is an increase on the previous year, as a result of the appointment of Maria Phillips as Chief Financial Officer.
+Of Non-Executive Directors, 50% are men and 50% are women.
+At least 40% of senior executive positions (CEO and direct reports) to be held by women This was not satisfied.
+Following some changes in senior executives, five out of 13 (38%) of these positions are now held by women.
+However, there are a number of women identified as potential successors for senior executive roles within Nine.
 At least 40% of management positions to be held by women This was satisfied.
-Representation of women in management has remained stable at 41.5% Gender balance in leadership and talent development This was satisfied.
-Representation in our leadership program was 63% female and talent development was balanced.
+Representation of women in management has increased over the Reporting Period to 45% (an increase from 41.5% in the previous year), demonstrating the impact of Nine's work in providing development and opportunities for women at Nine.
+Gender balance in leadership and talent development This was satisfied.
+51% of promotions in the Reporting Period were awarded to women.
+Participation in Nine's Take the Lead training program was 56% female.
+Nine also provided opportunities for development for 10 women through participation in the Future Women Platinum+ program.
+Monitor and review initiatives that drive equity across the business such as pay equity review and flexible working The continued uptake in use of flexible or hybrid working arrangements has resulted in productive arrangements for many of our work force.
+Nine has conducted a pay equity review for a number of levels of management, which found no significant gaps in a like for like comparison of roles.